jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***

 First strip the two leads on the power switch and attach two terminal blocks.
-Adjust the cable length and cut the Line lead (brown) and connect to terminal block like in picture.
+Adjust the cable length and cut the Line lead (brown) and connect to the terminal blocks like in picture.
 Blue is Neutral (return lead) and green/yellow is GND/Earth.
 Carefully cut the isolation if needed.
 Do not cut into the leads themselves.

 <a href="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic6.jpg">
 <img src="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic6.jpg" width="202" height="151">